 Maybe exercise is all that’s needed?

-19. The American Psychological Associate reports employees who exercise before work are more productive.
+19. American Psychological Association reports employees who exercise before work are more productive.

 20. Or maybe we just need a K9 friend around, research by Banfield shows pets in the workplace improve productivity, morale and personal workplace satisfaction.
 You might like to read “Can pet-friendly workplaces help improve employee engagement?”